16 Best Chrome Extensions for Developers in 2023

 Extensions add extra features and functions to your browser, enhancing the work or process.
-For example, Grammarly is a writing assistance extension that can help you review grammar, spelling, and punctuations and suggest better-phrased sentences, making writing emails or documents a breeze.
+For example, Grammarly is a writing assistance extension that can help you review grammar, spelling, and punctuation and suggest better-phrased sentences, making writing emails or documentation a breeze.

-Similarly, with the help of these extensions, web developers save time and cost, as many of these highly effective tools are free.
-From the web page font to the technology behind it, these help build and optimize products each day and can improve the ones already in use.
+Similarly, with the help of these browser extensions, web developers save time and cost, as many of these highly effective tools are free.
+From the web page font to the technology behind it, this help builds and optimize products daily and can improve the ones already in use.

 But Why Chrome Extensions?

-The answer is simple.
+- The answer is simple.
 Since its release in 2008, the Chrome browser has seen exponential growth and adoption in its user base.
-According to StatCounter, it is estimated that as of October 2021, Chrome has a 68% worldwide browser market share.
-Safe to say that the majority of Web Developers prefer using Chrome.

-Since most developers prefer using the Chrome browser, we have curated a list of our Top Chrome extensions for Web Developers.
+Since most developers prefer the Chrome browser, we have curated a list of Chrome extensions and best plugins for Web Developers.

 Top 14 Chrome Extensions for Web Developers: